tlab-wide/V2X_E2E_Simulator/docs/LoadPCD/index.md

 ## Conversion Process in CloudCompare

-he first challenge of importing a PCD file into Unity is correcting the dimensions.
+The first challenge of importing a PCD file into Unity is correcting the dimensions.
 You must apply the following transformation in the opening window when you import your file in CloudCompare.

 ![Example of PCD file in CloudCompare](image.png)